MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werregisterfile.md

 For crashes and non-responses, the operating system automatically provides error reporting (you do not need to provide any error reporting code in your application).
 If you use this function to register a file, the operating system will add the file to the error report created at the time of a crash or non-response (this file is added in addition to the files the operating system already collects).

 For generic event reporting, the application has to use the <a href="/windows/desktop/api/werapi/nf-werapi-werreportaddfile">WerReportAddFile</a> function instead.
-Alternatively, calling the <a href="/windows/desktop/api/werapi/nf-werapi-werreportsubmit">WerReportSubmit</a> function with the  WER_SUBMIT_ADD_REGISTERED_DATA flag will include the files that the <b>WerRegisterFile</b> function added.
+Alternatively, calling the <a href="/windows/desktop/api/werapi/nf-werapi-werreportsubmit">WerReportSubmit</a> function with the  WER_SUBMIT_ADD_REGISTERED_DATA flag will include the files that the **WerRegisterFile** function added.

 To remove the file from the list, call the <a href="/windows/desktop/api/werapi/nf-werapi-werunregisterfile">WerUnregisterFile</a> function.

 ## -see-also

-<a href="/windows/desktop/wer/wer-functions">WER Functions</a>